Sadao256/project-6/README.md

 # UOCIS322 - Project 6 #
 Brevet time calculator with MongoDB, and a RESTful API!

+Aidan McCoy
+CS 322

+The purpose of this project is to implement a brevet control time calculator, implement a mongodb database to be able to store and display, one set of page inputs at a time on the webpage, and implement a RESTful API so that CRUD methods may be implemented on the brevets collection using MongoEngine.

 Read about MongoEngine and Flask-RESTful before you start: [http://docs.mongoengine.org/](http://docs.mongoengine.org/), [https://flask-restful.readthedocs.io/en/latest/](https://flask-restful.readthedocs.io/en/latest/).

 ## Before you begin